-A wild landscape in the High Caucasus, with deep valleys, green mountains, slate cliffs and small mountain villages with medieval fortified towers.
+A wild landscape in the High Caucasus (cf. The Formation of Mountains), with deep valleys, green mountains, slate cliffs and small mountain villages with medieval fortified towers.
 Christianity has never really been able to gain a foothold in this remote region on the border with Chechnya and Dagestan; rather, it has merged with the ancient natural religion.
 Thus, shrines can be seen again and again, small stone towers with a quartz boulder on top, sometimes decorated with animal horns.
 These are still worshipped, with the old gods replaced by Christian variants such as Saint George.
 However, women are only allowed to join in from a distance and are not allowed to get too close to the sacred places.

 The only road to Tusheti is a jeep track that leads in hair-raisingly narrow and steep serpentines from the Georgian wine region of Kakheti over the Abano Pass.
 It leads to the largest village, Omalo, which is situated high above the confluence of the two main rivers.
 Most tourists have themselves driven to Omalo by jeep, then hike from village to village for a few days and have themselves picked up again.
 There are simple homestays in almost all villages.

 Omalo consists of two parts.
 The newer part consists of scattered farms on the edge of a plateau, here are the cheaper homestays.
 Further up, hidden in a hollow, is the old village, above which is a cluster of defence towers.